Eerie calm hangs over Puerto Rican capital before storm

 Officials in Puerto Rico, a U.S. island territory of about 3.4 million inhabitants, urged residents to take emergency precautions and hunker down while Maria passed over.

-“Nobody should be in the street,” said Gabriel Velazquez, 49, a police officer patrolling the eerily quiet Old San Juan neighborhood on Tuesday night as helicopters buzzed overhead.
+“Nobody should be in the street,” said Gabriel Velazquez, 49, a police officer patrolling the eerily quiet Old San Juan neighbourhood on Tuesday night as helicopters buzzed overhead.

 Restaurants and shops were boarded up and neon lights above closed businesses flickered wanly as warm gusts of wind began to weave through the old city’s maze of cobblestoned streets.